PROFILE

 agreements, including the Association of

-Southeast Nations (ASEAN) Free Trade Area (AFTA)
+Southeast Asian Nations (ASEAN) Free Trade Area

-and the U.S.-Vietnam Bilateral Trade Agreement (BTA).
+(AFTA) and the U.S.-Vietnam Bilateral Trade

-As a result of these reforms, and
+As a result of these reforms, exports expanded

-expanded significantly, growing by as much as
+significantly, growing by as much as 20%-30% in

-20%-30% in some years.
-In 2005, exports
+some years.
+In 2007, exports accounted for 68%

-grown rapidly and Vietnam has a significant
+Vietnam has a significant trade deficit ($12.4

-estimated at around $16 billion.
+at around $19.3 billion.

 FOREIGN RELATIONS

-During the second Indochina war (1954-75), North
+During the second Indochina war (1954-75),

-allies, the Soviet Union and China.
-By 1975,
+its two major allies, the Soviet Union and

-tension began to grow as Beijing increasingly
+China.
+By 1975, tension began to grow as Beijing

-viewed Vietnam as a potential Soviet instrument
+increasingly viewed Vietnam as a potential

-to encircle China.
-Meanwhile, Beijing's
+Soviet instrument to encircle China.
+Meanwhile,

-increasing support for Cambodia's Khmer Rouge
+Beijing's increasing support for Cambodia's

-sparked Vietnamese suspicions of China's
+Khmer Rouge sparked Vietnamese suspicions of

-motives.
+China's motives.

 Vietnamese-Chinese relations deteriorated